 1. Enhances Skin Complexion

-Green tea enhances skin complexion and makes it healthy.
-It helps flush out poisons from the skin, heals flaws and scars, diminishes inflammation, and even improves elasticity.
+Green tea enhances skin complexion and promotes healthy skin.
+It helps flush toxins from the skin, heals blemishes and scars, reduces inflammation, and even improves elasticity.

 A recent Medical College of Georgia report showed that green tea helps rejuvenate the skin and can be used to treat skin diseases and wounds.